 And when you are a government and sovereign state, you cannot ever be shut out of the lending market.
-Once this happens - it is game over and out.
+Once this happens - it is

 As a country, being unable to borrow, means you are unable to pay policemen, the military, nurses, doctors, teachers, and garbage collectors.